 And that's how you can bundle an XCFramework into a Swift package for distribution.

-Finally let's look at how to create binary frameworks themselves.
+Finally, let's look at how to create binary frameworks themselves.

-To create an XCFramework, set the Build Libraries for Distribution build setting on your existing framework or library target; archive each variant using the xcodebuild-archive command; and use the xcodebuild -create-xcframework command to bundle it up.
+To create an XCFramework, set the "Build Libraries for Distribution" build setting on your existing framework or library target, archive each variant using the "xcodebuild archive" command, and use the "xcodebuild -create-xcframework" command to bundle it up.

-There's a lot more detail about this in the WWDC 2019 session Binary Frameworks and Swift, so I'd recommend watching this before creating binary frameworks with Xcode.
+There's a lot more detail about this in the WWDC 2019 session "Binary Frameworks in Swift," so I'd recommend watching this before creating binary frameworks with Xcode.

 Now before we wrap up, I want to talk about the trade-offs of using binary dependencies.
 You should always carefully consider which third-party components you bring into your projects.
 With binaries specifically, debugging becomes harder and making your own fixes won't be possible.

 You will also be limited to whatever platforms are supported by the author, since you won't be able to rebuild a binary dependency.
 Keep these points in mind before adding new binary dependencies to your app.

-To wrap up: You can now distribute existing XCFrameworks as Swift packages.
+To wrap up, you can now distribute existing XCFrameworks as Swift packages.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.